'The Bachelorette' Spoilers: Becca Kufrin's Two-On-One In Week 5 Pits Model Jordan Against The Chicken Guy

 Kufrin will vocalize that this is all very frustrating, and Jordan will eventually claim that “being me is my greatest power” as he claims that David is “worse than Arie.”
 ABC’s Bachelorette spoilers promote this as an “intense showdown” and it seems fairly likely that fans might be left hanging with this date unfinished at the end of Episode 5.

 Who gets the rose and who heads home?
 According to Bachelorette spoilers, David gets eliminated during the date and Jordan will surely think he’s getting the rose.
-Chances are that the episode may end here, but no matter when the June 25 show ends, it seems that Kimball will end up eliminated too.
+Chances are that the episode may end here, but no matter when the June 25 show ends, it seems that Kimball will end up eliminated, too.

 Luckily, Becca Kufrin has said she’s in love and happily engaged and Bachelorette spoilers hint that a current frontrunner who has shared major sparks with her will get that final rose.
 Tune in to ABC’s The Bachelorette on Monday, June 25 to see this intense two-on-one and see just how Jordan Kimball and David Kravitz handle their eliminations.